open-policy-agent/opa/docs/content/policy-testing.md

 ## Data and Function Mocking

-OPA's `with` keyword can be used to replace the data document or built-in functions by mocks.
+OPA's `with` keyword can be used to replace the data document or called functions with mocks.
 Both base and virtual documents can be replaced.

-When replacing built-in functions, the following constraints are in place:
+When replacing functions, built-in or otherwise, the following constraints are in place:

 1. Replacing `internal.*` functions, or `rego.metadata.*`, or `eq`; or relations (`walk`) is not allowed.
 2. Replacement and replaced function need to have the same arity.
-3. Replaced functions can call the functions they're replacing, and those calls will call out to the original built-in function, and not cause recursion.
+3. Replaced functions can call the functions they're replacing, and those calls will call out to the original function, and not cause recursion.

 Below is a simple policy that depends on the data document.